U.S. Department of Labor

 - The Alliance group will continue to raise awareness throughout Georgia regarding the hazards of distracted driving.

-- The Alliance group will continue to educate driver in Georgia regarding the state's move over law.
+- The Alliance group will continue to educate drivers in Georgia regarding the state's move over law.